 OHHA has been instrumental in maintaining and improving the quality of life in Oakwood Heights and in preventing projects and activities that would adversely affect the value of our homes.

-Blocking the establishment of a prison halfway house, additional group homes, low income housing, multi-family housing in single family zones, the building of a high density apartment building in Wilson’s Woods, the conversion of Holmes school from an elementary to a middle school, erecting a parking garage at the Board of Education, the conversion of private homes to churches, the illegal conversion of private homes to multifamily dwellings, the FERC and Columbia Gas Transmission lines, prevention of commercial vehicle parking, and infill housing.
+Blocking the establishment of a prison halfway house, additional group homes, low income housing, multi-family housing in single family zones, the building of a high density apartment building in Willson’s Woods, the conversion of Holmes school from an elementary to a middle school, erecting a parking garage at the Board of Education, the conversion of private homes to churches, the illegal conversion of private homes to multifamily dwellings, the FERC and Columbia Gas Transmission lines, prevention of commercial vehicle parking, and infill housing.
 Had these projects gone forward, your property values and quality of life would have plummeted.

 What We Do